theccalderon/theccalderon.github.io/_posts/2019-11-17-scrapping-shots-basketball-reference.md

 for day from startDate to finishDate:
     list_of_games <- list of games in day for game in list_of_games:
-      return list_of_shot
+      return list_of_shots
 ```
 Now that's easy, why am I even reading this post?????
-Well, we do need to know how to use dynamic dates to go through each day, how to get the list of games for one day and how to get the actual shot.
+Well, we do need to know how to use dynamic dates to go through each day, how to get the list of games for one day and how to get the actual shots.

 ### Iterating through each day:

-Since we have the start and end dates for the season we can use the following code to iterate through each day:
+Since we have the start and end dates for the season (`calendar.json`) we can use the following code to iterate through each day:
 ```
-start_date = date(start_year, start_month, start_day)
+from datetime import date, timedelta start_date = date(start_year, start_month, start_day)
 end_date = date(end_year, end_month, end_day)
 delta = timedelta(days=1)